georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

 ## Summary of Jobs built in my pipeline to complete this project.

-A Build is triggered in my pipeline when a git commit is pushed into my github repository, and below are the different jobs that is build in the pipeline.
+A Build is triggered in my pipeline when a git commit is pushed into my github repository, and below are the different jobs that is built in the pipeline.

 **(1)** **Configure AWS credentials;** The first job configure AWS credentials for GitHub Actions to access and create resources in my AWS account.